-Many of the hydropower pumped storage units are over a decade old and need to be rehabilitated to improve their life, capacity, efficiency, or resolve groundwater leaking in (infiltration) or out (exfiltration) because of cracks and leaks.
+Many of the hydropower pumped storage units are over a decade old and need to be rehabilitated to improve their life, capacity, and efficiency or resolve groundwater leaking in (infiltration) or out (exfiltration) because of cracks and leaks.
 If these issues are not addressed, they can result in fines from the EPA, FERC, and communities, as well as expensive, time-consuming repairs.
-More facilities use advanced waterproofing methods such as polyurea coatings or linings to optimize their hydropower pumped storage and fix groundwater leakage problems.
+More facilities use advanced waterproofing methods such as polyurea coatings or linings to optimize their hydropower-pumped storage and fix groundwater leakage problems.

 CRACKS and WATER LOSS